jasonm23/onlisp-markdown/onlisp.md

          ,@body)))
 ```

-This deﬁnition uses an &body parameter (identical to &rest except for its effect
+This deﬁnition uses an `&body` parameter (identical to `&rest` except for its effect
 on pretty-printing) to take in an arbitrary number of arguments, and a comma-at
 to splice them into a progn expression.
-In the macroexpansion of the call above,
+In the macro expansion of the call above,
-the three expressions in the body will appear within a single progn:
+the three expressions in the body will appear within a single `progn`:

 ```
 (if (eligible obj)